-Chart of the Week – Docket Watch
+Chart of the Week – Tale of Two Markets

 The pipeline for institutional middle market loans is off to a slower start compared to last year, as sellers take a “wait-and-see” attitude on deal appetite.
 Source: Thomson Reuters LPC